There are many benefits for remote employees that make working from home increasingly more attractive than working from an office.

 However, it may be harder to stay in close touch and celebrate with colleagues who work remotely.

 So it's important to keep in mind that they're still part of the team and too would appreciate being remembered.

-One thing that you can do is send flowers or snack boxes, as a surprise.
-You can add personal comments to make this even more memorable.
+One thing that you can do is send corporate gifts — e.g. desktop accessories, gift sets, or even flowers and snack boxes, as a surprise.
+You can add personal comments to make this even more memorable

 It may be a small gesture, but for a colleague who is physically separated from the team, it's a nice reminder that behind all the email and Zoom calls they can find a real boss made out of flesh and bones.

 A Spotify Premium subscription may be a great benefit for remote employees.